reza-ya57/Kickstarter-Analysis/Written_Report_Template.md

 ## Analysis and Challenges
 ## In this study I classified the campaign outcomes based on their launch date and their funding goals, in order to find a meaningfull relation between the launch time and goals.
 Louise want to run a campaign for theater category so I just focused on this category to analyse the data.
 This study goes in two way:
-   * Analyse outcomes of each campaign compare to the launch time
+   * Compare campaign outcomes by the launch time
-   * Analyse outcomes of each campaign compare to the defined goals
+   * Compare campaign outcomes by the defined goals

-There was a challenge for using the date info in this dataset because of the format of the dates which was based on unix timestamp.
-So before using date information I had to convert it into the readable format.
-Check [Unix Timestamp Convertor](https://www.epochconverter.com) for more detail information.

 ### Analysis of Outcomes Based on Launch Date